tarangchaturvedi/crypto_api/README.md

 - The script will periodically update the data (defined by update_interval and no_itr in the code).
 - The updated data will be saved to the api_project.csv file.

-## Data Cleaning
+## Cleaning and Visualizing Data
-After fetching and updating cryptocurrency data, you may need to clean and preprocess the data according to your specific requirements.
-Depending on your use case, you can implement additional data cleaning steps in the code, such as removing duplicates, handling missing values, or performing any data transformations.
+You can clean and visualize the cryptocurrency data by using popular data analysis and visualization libraries like Pandas, Matplotlib, or Seaborn.
+To get you started, here are some steps you can take:

+- Load the data from the CSV file:
+- Clean and preprocess the data, handling missing values or outliers if necessary.
+- Create visualizations to gain insights into the data, such as price trends, market capitalization, or volume.
+- Plot charts and graphs using libraries like Matplotlib or Seaborn.

 ## Contributing
 Contributions are welcome!
 To contribute to this project, please follow these steps: